Briefly First Nephi, with Joseph M. Spencer [MIPodcast #98]

 HODGES: So Joe, you’ve written several books already about the Book of Mormon.
 You’ve done projects on Nephi, you edit the Journal of Book of Mormon Studies, you’ve read so many things about this scripture.
 But as you’re working on this project in particular, this brief theological introduction to 1 Nephi, was there anything new to you?
 Was there anything that changed in how you viewed Nephi?

 SPENCER: Yeah, no question.
 I mean, I have worked on a lot, and so a lot of what I was doing in this book is synthesizing past insights and trying to repackage it for a better, wider audience, right?
-But yeah, there were things I saw for the first time as I was working on it, and unfortunately something things that I’ve seen since [laughs] that I wish I could put in the book!
+But yeah, there were things I saw for the first time as I was working on it, and unfortunately some things that I’ve seen since [laughs] that I wish I could put in the book!
 That’s alright.

 HODGES: That’s how it always goes.